aekala/PostureCheck/README.md

 ![Options Page](images/activealarm.png)

 PostureCheck won't send notifications if you are away from your computer, as it will choose to skip sending a notification if your alarm goes off while you have been idle for 5 or more minutes.
+It also may or may not show notifications when you are in full-screen mode depending on your system preferences.

 Once your alarm goes off, a notification with your options will appear.
 The alarm will then start counting down again.
 The appearence of the notification may vary depending on your computer's operating system, this screenshot was taken while running on Windows 10.